St. Peter and St. Paul's Church, Cairo

 St. Peter and St. Paul's Church (الكنيسة البطرسية), commonly known as El-Botroseya and also known as the Petrine Church, is a small Coptic church located in the vicinity of Saint Mark's Coptic Orthodox Cathedral, the seat of the Pope of the Coptic Orthodox Church of Alexandria, in Cairo's Abbassia district.
 It was built in 1911 over Egyptian prime minister Boutros Ghali's tomb.

 History

 The church was built in 1911 over the tomb of Boutros Ghali, Egypt's prime minister from 1908 until his assassination in 1910.
 Its building process was supervised by Ghali's family.
 His grandson, Boutros Boutros Ghali, sixth Secretary-General of the United Nations and former Egyptian minister of foreign affairs, was also buried in the crypt beneath the altar in February 2016.
 Originally named Saint Peter and Saint Paul's Church, it became known over the years as the Botroseya Church, the first church to be named after a political family.

-On 11 December 2016, a suicide bomber blew himself up at the church, killing up to 25 people, mostly women and children, and injuring many others.
+On 11 December 2016, a suicide bomber blew himself up at the church, killing 29 people, mostly women and children, and injuring many others.